apostrophecms/apostrophe-documentation/modules/apostrophe-express/index.md

 property containing a function or an array of functions, and it may also have a `before` property containing the name of another module.
 The function(s) in the `middleware` property will be run before those for the named module.

+This object may also have a `when` property.
+If this property is set to `beforeRequired`, the middleware will run before *all* of the middleware otherwise added by Apostrophe, including session middleware, body parser middleware, etc. If it is set to `afterRequired`, it is added after those core features, which is the default.
+If it is set to `afterConfigured`, it is added last, after the `middleware` option passed to this module.

 ## Methods